giridhar0025/Resume_QR_and_Social_links/README.md

 # frontend-mentor-qr-code
-this project has been created as a part of the frontend mentor challenges you see the website live here https://giridhar0025.github.io/frontend-mentor-qr-code/
+this project has been created as a part of the frontend mentor challenges. you can see the website live here! https://giridhar0025.github.io/frontend-mentor-qr-code/